Toby Jug: Etymology

-So here 's to my lovely sweet Nan of the Vale.'
+So here 's to my lovely sweet Nan of the Vale.

 Cultural references

 In the book and 1949 film Twelve O'Clock High a Toby Jug depicting Robin Hood is used as a signal in the officer's club, to discreetly warn aircrews that there will be a mission the following day, without revealing this to outsiders who might be visiting.
 The Toby Jug plays a pivotal role in the film.

-A Toby Jug collector and her large collection also figure prominently in the plot of the Bravo/Netflix series Imposters.
+A Toby Jug collector and her large collection also figure prominently in the plot of the 2017 Bravo/Netflix series Imposters.

-Ma Mary discusses losing her mother's collection of Toby jugs in Season 3 Episode 2 of Derry Girls.

-Popular comedian Joe Wilkinson includes a link to this Wikipedia page about Toby Jugs within his Twitter biography.

 Collections

 The American Toby Jug Museum is located on Chicago Avenue in Evanston, Illinois, US.